Ralph-Phicien/BuffBuds/CONTRIBUTING.md

 - All tasks must be linked to a GitHub Issue.
 - Tag issues with `frontend`, `backend`, `bug`, or `enhancement`.
-- Assign yourself when working on an issue.
+- Announce yourself in work on the "in-work" channel on discord with the issue you are going in work on

 ---